mediaopt/paypal-commercetools-connector/README.md

 This is a [connect application](https://marketplace.commercetools.com/) to integrate PayPal payment methods and package tracking into Commercetools.
 It follows the folder structure to ensure certification & deployment from commercetools connect team as stated [here](https://github.com/commercetools/connect-application-kit#readme).

 [PayPal commercetools connector](https://marketplace.commercetools.com/integration/paypal) is available in the commercetools marketplace.

+The connector must be used together with [PayPal client api](https://www.npmjs.com/package/paypal-commercetools-client) for the frontend integration.

 The payments demo and integration to the commercetools frontend can be seen at https://poc-mediaopt2.frontend.site/ and [github](https://github.com/mediaopt/paypal-commercetools-cofe-integration).